stshryu/abode_PoC/readme.md

 For example, when we mock our service to test our controller we will instead inject `testing.event.repository` in addition to a new file `testing.event.service` in order to mock everything down to the data layer.

 # Improvements

+## Event changes

+Decoupling data from MongoDB commits using messaging queues would allow for greater resiliency in the code.
+We can re-attempt failed jobs or even have a notification service setup that sends an email or SMS notification if a job fails.
+There's a small demo in this project about the queues (decoupling toggling the notified flag in MongoDB) but more logic could be added to not only listen for failed jobs but also to completely decouple the commits to the DB from our services.

+## Frontend Design Changes

+If I had more time I probably would have gone harder into nesting components.
+As it is the edit and event lists logic is a little bulky.
+Having an event component that then renders within our event lists and the edit events page might have been a better way to help clean up the project.
+There is some nesting and dynamic properties that renders two different versions of the event list (one to show upcoming, the other to show expired) but even more nesting could have happened.

 ## Logging